Considering how few people ever have to pay it, there’s always a lot of worry and political noise about capital gains tax on shares.

 If your total gains are less than your CGT allowance

-…then you won’t have to pay any capital gains tax on those gains.
-You don’t need to report the trades to HMRC, either, provided the total amount you sold the assets for was less than four times your annual CGT allowance.
+You don’t need to report the trades to HMRC, either, provided the total amount1 [12] you sold the assets for is less than £50,000 or you’re not registered for Self Assessment taxes.

 If you’ve made an overall loss in a tax year

-…after subtracting losses from gains, then you should declare it on your self-assessment tax return.
+…after subtracting losses from gains, then you should declare it on your self assessment tax return.

 Capital losses that you declare and carry forward like this can be used to reduce your capital gains in future years, when you might otherwise be liable for tax.